 How To Get To Baluran National Park

 Getting to the destination by renting a car is way more convenient.
-Adventurers opt for a rental car can start from East Java’s capital Surabaya.
-It takes about six hours to get to Baluran, passing cities of Pasuruan, Probolinggo, and Situbondo.
+Adventurers who opt for a rental car can start from East Java’s capital Surabaya.
+It takes about six hours to get to Baluran, passing the cities of Pasuruan, Probolinggo, and Situbondo.

 Surabaya to Baluran is 263 kilometers away.
 And unlike its fellow national park Alas Purwo, Baluran is accessible by public transportation.
-From any cities in Java, vacationers can take any bus leaving for Surabaya.
+From any city in Java, vacationers can take any bus leaving for Surabaya.
 And stop at Surabaya’s Bungurasih Bus Terminal.

 From Bungurasih Bus Terminal, just get on another bus going to Probolinggo.
 Next, hop on another bus to Ketapang and tell the driver to stop at Baluran.